Mathen/LongJump/README.md

   - LiquidCrystal
   - Adafruit NeoPixel
   - ArduinoJson
-  - WiFiProcisioner
+  - WiFiProvisioner
 - Select the ESP32 Dev Module as the board type.
 - Make sure the ESP32 is plugged in and build the application.
 - Once build visit the link displayed on the screen or https://longjump.ip-dynamic.org/ to connect the board to the internet and website.

 ### Board Hardware:
 - Each board is a 3x3 grid of tiles each board contains the following features:
   - LCD screen displays website URL to connect to.
+When game is initialized, host board displays "Your turn!" and guest board displays "Waiting for host...".
   - MicroProcessor to connect to the internet and operate the circitry.
   - Level shifters to enhance the brightness of the LEDs and detection range of the hall effect sensor.
   - Each board is scanned like a keyboard where the processor cycles powering each row of the grid and recording the outputs of each column.